 Cover the bowl and let the mixture rest in the fridge for 30 minutes if it feels difficult to work with.
 My chicken mince was already chilled so I skipped this step and went right ahead to make the kebabs.

 Meanwhile, preheat your air fryer to 180°C or 360°F for 3 minutes.
-Place them in air fryer basket leaving enough space between them for circulation of air.
+Place the dish with scored chicken mince in the air fryer basket.

-Air fry for 15-16 minutes, till they are golden brown and cooked through.
-At 4-5 minutes of cooking time, brush or spray them with oil so that they get golden on cooking.
+Air fry for 14-16 minutes, till they are golden brown and cooked through.
+At 4-5 minutes of cooking time, brush or spray them with olive oil or butter for richer taste so that they get golden on cooking.

 Your chicken seekh kebabs are ready to serve.
+Take them out and cut into large tubes or seekhs.
 Serve hot with mint chutney, lemon wedges and onion slices.

 Expert Tips